GaryHughes/Exchange/Part 2/c_solution/README.md

     user	0m0.528s
     sys 	0m0.015s

-# Possible future optimizations

 ## Add Binary search to the insertion sort

 The hand-crafted insertion sort uses a linear search to find the insertion point in the already-sorted list.
 This makes the whole sort more or less equivalent to bubblesort, O(n^2).
 This can be improved to a binary search, at the cost of some code complexity, to make it O(n log n).
+This is a bit complex to code, and corner cases hard to get right, but with some unit testing and deep thought this can work.

+This is quite a win for the 100k case:

+    real	0m0.331s
+    user	0m0.309s
+    sys 	0m0.014s

+but there is still some O(n^2) behaviour somewhere:

+    100k    0.34 real
+    200k    1.17 real
+    500k    6.91 real
+    1m      31.57 real
+    2m      125.32 real

+# Possible future optimizations

 ## PriceStep object